10 Signs That You Need to Change Your MSP Payment Management Platform

 Consequently, there is less time available to grow the company.
 In case of disruptions, financial losses are likely, further straining resources and hindering business growth.

-• Security Risks: An outdated payment platform's security features will be inadequate to protect against modern cyber threats.
+An outdated payment platform's security features will be inadequate to protect against modern cyber threats.
 It makes your data vulnerable to malware attacks, phishing scams, and breaches.

-According to IBM, a data breach costs $4.45 million, which means your MSP risks significant financial losses.
 Non-compliance also impacts your MSP's reputation.
 According to Votiro, 66% of customers do not trust a business after a breach, which will result in damaged client relationships.

-• Regulatory Non-compliance Penalties: PCI DSS is a mandatory security standard for MSPs that handle credit card data.
+PCI DSS is a mandatory security standard for MSPs that handle credit card data.
 Non-compliance can result in fines, penalties, and even client loss.
 An outdated MSP payment platform does not ensure data encryption, MFA, or access controls, making sensitive data vulnerable.

 According to the Fortra, PCI DSS-related fines range from $1,000 to $2.3 Million.
 In case of a data breach, your MSP may be subject to regulatory fines and must compensate for the breach expenses.
-Besides legal consequences, your MSP may even lose the privilege to allow credit card transactions or pay higher fees.

-• Operational Disruptions: Outdated payment platforms result in inaccurate reconciliation between accounting records and actual cash flow.
 The platform may not support features like recurring billing and automated payment reminders, which increases the need for manual intervention.
 It leads to delayed payments, reconciliation issues, and excessive workload.

 Manually managing MSP financial operations is time-consuming and prone to errors.
-These inefficient back-office processes cost MSPs up to $480 million annually
+These inefficient back-office processes cost MSPs up to $480 million annually.

-• Customer’s Dissatisfaction and Loss: An inadequate payment platform will result in poor customer experience.
+An inadequate payment platform will result in poor customer experience.
 MSP clients do not want to struggle with incorrect invoicing or wait for payment settlements.

 According to Kaseya, 95% of MSP customers switch to a competitor if they are unhappy with the services.
 So, using an outdated MSP payment platform impacts your revenue and reputation.
 It may lead to customers leaving your MSP and choosing a competitor with better payment management options.

-Selecting the Right MSP Payment Management Platform
+Selecting the Right MSP Payment Management Platform: 11 Criteria

 A robust MSP payment management platform is a crucial business requirement for MSPs.
 It automates the billing process to manage invoicing and payment reminders without manual intervention.